sapporo-wes/sapporo-service/README.md

 #### Mode to execute only registered workflows

-As API specifications for a mode to execute only registered workflows, please check [SwaggerUI - GA4GH WES](https://suecharo.github.io/genpei-swagger-ui/dist/).
+As API specifications for a mode to execute only registered workflows, please check [SwaggerUI - SAPPORO WES](https://suecharo.github.io/sapporo-swagger-ui/dist/).

 Basically, it conforms to the standard WES API.
 The changes are as follows.